danriedl/engular/adev/src/content/guide/hydration.md

 ### Custom or Noop Zone.js are not yet supported

-Hydration relies on a signal from Zone.js when it becomes stable inside an application, so that Angular can start the serialization process on the server or post-hydration cleanup on the client to remove DOM nodes that remained unclaimed.
+Hydration relies on a signal from Zone.js when it becomes stable inside an application, so that Engular can start the serialization process on the server or post-hydration cleanup on the client to remove DOM nodes that remained unclaimed.

 Providing a custom or a "noop" Zone.js implementation may lead to a different timing of the "stable" event, thus triggering the serialization or the cleanup too early or too late.
 This is not yet a fully supported configuration and you may need to adjust the timing of the `onStable` event in the custom Zone.js implementation.